CASA of Monterey County

 To train and support community volunteers who advocate for abused or neglected children placed in foster care, upholding the children's rights while pursuing a safe and permanent home.

-CASA - Court Appointed Special Advocates - is a nation wide organization that provides a volunteer advocate for children in the foster care system.
-Volunteer advocates are the voice representing the best interests of the child, in court and other public forums pertaining to the individual child.
+CASA - Court Appointed Special Advocates - is a nationwide organization that provides a volunteer advocate for children in the foster care system.
+Volunteer advocates are the voice representing the child's best interests in court and other public forums about the individual child.
 Advocates also form an ongoing relationship with the child.
-By getting to know the child individually the advocate is better equiped to represnt the child in all case related matters.
-Often the CASA Advocate is the only consistant relationship the child has ever had.
+By getting to know the child individually, the advocate is better equipped to represent the child in all case-related matters.
+Often the CASA Advocate is the only consistent relationship the child has ever had.

-CASA Advocates receive 35 hours of pre-service training, which includes understanding the dependecy court process, the foster care system and most importantly how to work with a child and be their voice.
-Upon completion of training the new advocate is assigned to an experienced and highly supportive CASA staff person known as a Advocate Supervisor.
-The Advocate Supervisor provides on-going support and training on all case related matters.
+CASA Advocates receive 35 hours of pre-service training, which includes understanding the dependency court process, the foster care system, and, most importantly, how to work with a child and be their voice.
+Upon completing training, the new advocate is assigned to an experienced and highly supportive CASA staff person known as an Advocate Supervisor.
+The Advocate Supervisor provides on-going support and training on all case-related matters.